cortexlabs/cortex/examples/iris-classifier-pytorch/README.md

-# Deploy an ONNX Image Classification as an API
+# Deploy Image Classification as an API

 This example shows how to deploy an Image Classifier made with PyTorch.
-The PyTorch Image Classifier implementation will be using a pretrained Alexnet model from TorchVision that has been exported to ONNX format.
+The PyTorch Image Classifier implementation will be using a pretrained Alexnet model from Torchvision that has been exported to ONNX format.

 ## Define a deployment